ncatlab/nlab-content/pages/5/7/1/8/8175/content.md

   \,.
 $$

-This is of interest already for $F \simeq \ast$, as then it expresses generalized cohomology in terms of cordinary cohomology with coefficients in the base cohomology ring.
+This is of interest already for $F \simeq \ast$, as then it expresses generalized cohomology in terms of ordinary cohomology with coefficients in the base cohomology ring.

 +-- {: .num_remark #NoteOnTerminology}
 ###### Remark